 - HIS8023 Dissertation

 In consultation with the Degree Programme Director, a further 20 credits must be taken in semester two.
 You may select the following from the School of History, Classics and Archaeology:

 Alternatively, you may select 20 credits from within the Faculty of Humanities and Social Sciences.
 These 20 credits could consist of an MA module from within the School of History, Classics and Archaeology; continuation of language study, or an MA module from within the Faculty.

-*If you have a particular interest in ancient/classical medicine and want to devote your dissertation to this area it may be possible, at the discretion of the Degree Programme Director, to take the Classics CAC8000 Skills of Scholarship module instead.
+*If you have a particular interest in ancient/classical medicine and want to devote your dissertation to this area it may be possible, at the discretion of the Degree Programme Director, to take CAC8000 Research Skills and Dissertation Training instead